mlibrary/chat-widget/README.md

 ### CSS

 Include the CSS file, or better yet, use the `.scss` version as an include with your Sass files.
+If you're going the Sass route, you may want to update the `$primary-color` variable to match your site (or change the variable name altogether to match your naming scheme).

 ### JavaScript

 At this time, the widget assumes that you're using jQuery on your site.
-A non-jQuery version would be easy, but we were already loading it, so why not?
+A non-jQuery version would be easy, but we were already loading it on our site, we just went this route?
 Similar to the HTML files, be sure to replace `{{chatqueue}}` with the name of your queue.
-The script uses this to check the "presence API", to see if anyone is staffing your chat service or not.
+The script uses this to check the "presence API", to see if anyone is staffing your chat service or not and needs this name to do it.

 > Note: The widget's default behavior is to hide when no one is staff the widget.
 If you don't want to hide it, you could opt to swap out the message instead.